Wbaker7702/asset/test_assets/References/README.md

     }
 }
 ```
-When you load `./OverridingReferencedInternalReferencesTest.usda` on the stage, you can see that the override is applied and correctly resolved on the "prefab".
+When you load `./OverridingReferencedInternalReferencesTest.usda` on the stage, you can see that the override is applied and correctly resolved on the prefab.
 ![](screenshots/external_reference_prefab_override.png)
-But the prims that are internally referencing that target, show that their resolved value has not changed.
+But the repetitions of that bolt, show that their resolved value has not changed.
 ![](screenshots/external_reference_copy_unaffected.png)

 ## License